Content on this page was generated by AI and has not been manually reviewed.

 How can I verify that my UniFi VPN isn’t leaking DNS or IPs?

 Run a DNS leak test and an IP leak test from a connected client.
 Ensure the DNS servers are those provided by the VPN and that your public IP appears as the VPN’s exit node, not your home IP.
+Tackling nordvpn split tunneling fixes for common issues and how to use it 2026

 What about latency and gaming when the VPN is on?